atj3097/ArtSpace/README.md

 [Built in Node.Js using Firebase Cloud Functions](https://github.com/atj3097/ArtSpaceBackend)
 ## Instructions On Installation
 * Git Clone
-* Pod install In Terminal(All CocoPods are already in the PodFile)
+* Pod install In Terminal(All CocoaPods are already in the PodFile)
 * Open ArtSpaceDos.xcworkspace
 * Delete the EXISTING GoogleService-Info.plist in the project(Screenshot Below 👇🏾)
 ![](Tutorial.jpg)